MicrosoftDocs/WSL/WSL/compare-versions.md

 WSL 2 is only available in Windows 10, Version 2004, Build 19041 or higher.
 Check your Windows version by selecting the **Windows logo key + R**, type **winver**, select **OK**.
 (Or enter the `ver` command in Windows Command Prompt).
 You may need to [update to the latest Windows version](ms-settings:windowsupdate).
 For builds lower than 19041, WSL is not supported at all.

 > [!NOTE]
-> WSL 2 will work with [VMWare 15.5.5+](https://blogs.vmware.com/workstation/2020/05/vmware-workstation-now-supports-hyper-v-mode.html) and [VirtualBox 6+](https://www.virtualbox.org/wiki/Changelog-6.0).
+> WSL 2 will work with [VMware 15.5.5+](https://blogs.vmware.com/workstation/2020/05/vmware-workstation-now-supports-hyper-v-mode.html) and [VirtualBox 6+](https://www.virtualbox.org/wiki/Changelog-6.0).

 ## Use the Linux file system for faster performance